Table of Contents

 Pros

-- Traeger believes in sustainably sourcing the wood from existing hardwood in order to reduce the environmental effects of producing the pellets.
+- Traeger believes in sustainably sourcing the wood from existing hardwood to reduce the environmental effects of producing the pellets.

 - The mills used to produce the products are located in the USA.